-We will provide them with useful tools to carry out work practices so that these young people have a first work experience in a motivating and appealing job where they are involved in the development of state-of-the-art projects and improve their curriculum before of their subsequent access to the job market. work, because these young people can have great motivation and dynamism to overcome their barriers.
+We have provided them with useful tools to carry out work practices so that these young people have a first work experience in a motivating and appealing job where they have participated in the development of innovative projects and improve their curriculum before of their subsequent access to the job market.

 VET students who belong to groups at risk of exclusion from particularly disadvantaged areas.
-This project will allow these students get training and access to a first experience in a job motivating and attractive in the technology sector.
+This project have allowed these students get training and access to a first experience in a job motivating and attractive in the technology sector.

-This project will generate two high quality results with replication capability.
-These results will accompany VET students during their mobility and provide them with the virtual and digital tools necessary for their job.
+This project have generated two high quality results with replication capability.
+These results have accompanied VET students during their mobility and provide them with the virtual and digital tools necessary for their job.

-Throughout the project, 4 transnational meetings will be held, as well as various national activities for the development of results, bilateral meetings with experts and visibility activities.
+Throughout the project, we have hold 5 transnational meetings, as well as various national activities for the development of results, bilateral meetings with experts and visibility activities.

-Thanks to the dissemination plan and the continuous work of all the partners, we will achieve great dissemination and impact by holding a multiplier event and a wide range of activities that will involve various countries at the European level.
+Thanks to the dissemination plan and the continuous work of all the partners, we have achieved great dissemination and impact by holding a multiplier event and a wide range of activities that have involved various countries at the European level.

 Evaluation and continuous monitoring is one of the most important parts of the project, as they ensure the fulfillment of the objectives, the quality of the results and the impact of the project.

-A digital educational software that will accompany the VET student at risk of exclusion during the entire mobility process.
+A digital educational software that comes along with the VET student at risk of exclusion during the entire mobility process.
 From the moment the student considers participating in European mobility until the moment it is evaluated as a success by his teacher at the VET center.
-This digital environment will contain all the useful information for students who want to do mobilities in the technology sector and its main.
+This digital environment contain all the useful information for students who want to do mobilities in the technology sector and its main.

 This course, with a personalized digital format, is aimed at VET students or graduates who are going to start their professional career in a technology company, perhaps through their curricular internships or with a first employment contract.